thereisnocourse/thereisnocourse/ABOUT.md

 # About this project

 This is one of those projects that started out as a bit of fun escapism and got a bit out of hand.
-Here are some of the ideas behind it and where it might (or might not) go in the future.
+Anyway, here are some of the ideas behind it and where it might (or might not) go in the future.

 ## Contributing